 Rebalance Your Neurotransmitters

 How does drinking affect our neurotransmitters?
 Having an alcoholic drink releases an artificial level of dopamine in the brain.
 Along with other effects of alcohol, this is that nice buzz or relaxed feeling we have for the first twenty minutes of a drink.
 Dopamine stimulates motivation, rewards and happiness.
-Then the high comes down to a low, leaving many people feeling uncomfortable, anxious, and worse off than before the first drink.
-At this time, most people reach for another drink.
+But after a very short moment, the high comes down to a low point, lower than before the first drink.
+At this point most people feel uncomfortable, anxious, and look for something to take the edge off, and reach for another drink.

 Not drinking will likely bring a surge of positive feelings and joy.
 I first experienced this by being enthralled by clouds and trees, belting songs out in my car, and having dance parties with my dog.
 I felt so giddy, like I was falling in love.